D1353L/rg-tasks/README.md

-# RubyGarage tasks
+# RubyGarage tasks: Factory
-See branches
+Please implement your own class 'Factory' which will have the same behavior as 'Struct' class.